awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 ### RDS API<a name="Aurora.Migration.RDSMySQL.Create.API"></a>

-To create an Aurora Read Replica from a source MySQL DB instance, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) and [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) Amazon RDS API commands to create a new Aurora DB cluster and primary instance\.
-Do not specify the master username, master password, or database name as the Aurora Read Replica uses the same master username, master password, and database name as the source MySQL DB instance\.
+To create an Aurora read replica from a source MySQL DB instance, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) and [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) Amazon RDS API commands to create a new Aurora DB cluster and primary instance\.
+Do not specify the master username, master password, or database name as the Aurora read replica uses the same master username, master password, and database name as the source MySQL DB instance\.

-You can create a new Aurora DB cluster for an Aurora Read Replica from a source MySQL DB instance by using the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) Amazon RDS API command with the following parameters:
+You can create a new Aurora DB cluster for an Aurora read replica from a source MySQL DB instance by using the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) Amazon RDS API command with the following parameters:
 + `DBClusterIdentifier`

   The name of the DB cluster to create\.